UltimateModuleCreator/Umc_Base/README.md

+**Notice**
+This module is discontinued.
+There will be no upgrades, no bug fixes and no support starting September 17th 2018.
+If you think this is worth something, feel free to clone it and maintain it.

 **Description**

 The `Umc_Base` module is the main module of the Ultimate Module Creator for Magento 2.

 What is Ultimate Module Creator For Magento 2?
 It's the Magento 2 module [for this](https://github.com/tzyganu/UMC1.9).
 This main module allows you to create the backend CRUD for your own custom FLAT entity .
-Others modules for different functionalities (frontend, API, Catalog relation, ...) will follow.
+<strike>Others modules for different functionalities (frontend, API, Catalog relation, ...) will follow.</strike>

 **Installation**